Canon 6D vs Nikon D70

 Travel and landscape photographers will find it useful that the 6D has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 6D and the D70 have been discontinued, but can regularly be found used on eBay.
+Both the 6D and the D70 have been discontinued, but can regularly be found used on ebay.
 The D70 was replaced by the Nikon D70s, while the 6D was followed by the Canon 6D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 6D and D70 can be found, respectively, in the Canon 6D Manual (free pdf) or the online Nikon D70 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 6D or the Nikon D70 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.